modalitysystems/modalitysoftware-docs/CreateTeam/customerHosted/templateJsonConfiguration.md

   - Website
   - Word document
   - Excel document
-  - Powerpoint document
+  - PowerPoint document
 - Different settings are required depending on the selected tab type, see below:

 ##### Website Tabs

 - Type = Must be set to _website_
 - DisplayName = The name of the tab displayed in Teams
-- Contenturl = The full address of the website to be displayed in the tab
+- ContentUrl = The full address of the website to be displayed in the tab

 > The Microsoft Team Web App will not render most websites inside a tab.
 This happens when the website has specified that it cannot be displayed inside another website.
 Teams handles this behaviour by displaying a _Go to site_ button which can be used to view the website in the browser directly.
 >